Refinement Testing

 As for unit testing, HUnit and tasty integration is provided for refinement testing in the hunit-dejafu and tasty-dejafu packages.

-function is used to check properties.
+The testProperty function is used to check properties.
 Our example from the

 start becomes: